secretstartups/handbook/job-families/engineering/security-compliance/index.html.md

 * Maintain a robust common control framework and continuous monitoring program aligned with GitLab's certification roadmap
 * Proactively identify changing regulatory requirements and appropriately adjust the scope of the security compliance program to accommodate these changes
 * Ensure execution of required testing and remediation activities leading to successful security certification(s)
-* Manage a robust governance program, to include ownership of security policies and security awareness training
 * Make broad recommendations on improving security compliance related processes and/or procedures across GitLab; partner with stakeholders to implement solutions
 * Prepare and deliver meaningful metrics to Security Assurance leadership
-* Identify and implement automation of manual processes to shorten review and request cycles
+* Identify and implement automation of manual processes to shorten processes and cycles
-* Administer GRC application
 * Successfully execute on quarterly OKRs

 #### Manager, Security Compliance Requirements